algokittens/algoNFTs/batch_mint_arc69/README.md

 ## 5) Prepare your data

-The data format for this pipeline is csv, which can be generated from excel files by exporting to "comma separated values".
+If you used the Jon Becker or HashLips tools to generate your images there is no further need to adjust the metadata and you can skip to the next section.

-For the spreadsheet, only the traits should be included and the row should correlate to the file number (for example the metadata for 1.png should be in the first row).
-None values should be called ```None```.
+If you are using a spreadsheet, the metadata should first be exported as a csv (comma separated values) file.
+For the spreadsheet only the traits should be included and the row should correlate to the file number (for example the metadata for 1.png should be in the first row).
+None values should be empty or called ```None```.

 Additionally apostrophes ```'```, should be avoided.
 For example instead of: ```good mornin'```, the format: ```good morning``` should be used.